-Anna Patrys, lyric dramatic soprano, a rare type of voice with dark timbre and virtuoso technic, which enables her to create extraordinary interpretations.
+Anna Patrys, lyric dramatic soprano, has virtuoso technic and a voice with dark timbre, which enables her to create extraordinary interpretations.

 Polish jugendlich-dramatischer sopran (lyric dramatic soprano), Anna Patrys, is the winner of the inaugural Elizabeth Connell Prize for Dramatic Sopranos in 2014.
 She studied at Music Academy in Katowice under the tutelage of Professor Henryka Januszewska-Stańczyk.

-In the 2017/2018 season Anna Patrys will debut in the title role in S. Moniuszko’s opera Hrabina at the Baltic State Opera in Gdańsk.
-She will also sing G. Mahler’s Symphony No. 4 at the Lower Silesian Philharmonic in Jelenia Góra.
-Ms Patrys is permanently cooperating with the Och-Theatre in Warsaw, where she sings in the Terrence McNally’s theatre piece Maria Callas.
+In the 2017/2018 season Anna Patrys has sang G. Mahler’s Symphony No. 4 at the Lower Silesian Philharmonic in Jelenia Góra.
+In 2018 she debuted in the title part in G. Verdi’s Aida at the Silesian Opera in Bytom and in the part of Elisabetta in a new production of G. Verdi’s Don Carlo at the Immling Festival in Germany directed by Stefano Simone Pintor.
+Miss Patrys is permanently cooperating with the Och-Theatre in Warsaw, where she sings in the Terrence McNally’s theatre piece Maria Callas.
 Master Class.

-Miss Patrys has an extensive 3.5 octave voice scale, extraordinary skills, excellent vocal technique and a unique dark timbre.
-After her studies, over 10 years, she has been performing as a chamber singer with main Polish vocal ensembles.
-Her repertoire includes 18 operatic roles, 35 world premieres of contemporary music, over 110 cantatas and oratorios, about 100 contemporary works, more than 800 songs, more than 300 chamber works and vocal major symphonies including Symphony of Sorrowful Songs by H. M. Górecki, Symphony No. 9 by L.v.
-Beethoven, Symphony Lobgesang by F. Mendelssohn Bartholdy, Sinfonia Sacra Elegerunt Apostoli by M. Zieleński, Angelus by W. Kilar, as well as extensive and powerful vocal works written for mezzo-sopranos such as symphonies by G. Mahler.
+After her studies, Miss Patrys, has been performing as a chamber singer with main Polish vocal ensembles.
+Her repertoire includes chamber works and major vocal symphonies including Symphony of Sorrowful Songs by H. M. Górecki, Symphony No. 9 by L.v.
+Beethoven, Symphony Lobgesang by F. Mendelssohn Bartholdy, Sinfonia Sacra Elegerunt Apostoli by M. Zieleński, Angelus by W. Kilar.

-She performs both, the greatest works of baroque music as well as recently discovered ones.
-The results are inter alia concerts for the European Broadcasting Union with the popular series of «Discoverys» as well as contemporary premieres, music publishing and cooperation with highly valued ensembles and soloists like: Marek Toporowski, Władysław Kłosiewicz, Jan Tomasz Adamus, Agata Sapiecha, Accademia Bizantina in Ravenna, Peter Wagner, Capella Cracoviensis, Camerata Silesia, Capella Czestochoviensis.
+Anna Patrys performs both, works of baroque music as well as recently discovered ones.
+She took part in concerts for the European Broadcasting Union with the popular series of «Discoveries».
+Miss Patrys sung various contemporary premieres and cooperated with highly valued ensembles and soloists such as: Marek Toporowski, Władysław Kłosiewicz, Jan Tomasz Adamus, Agata Sapiecha, Accademia Bizantina in Ravenna, Peter Wagner, Capella Cracoviensis, Camerata Silesia, Capella Czestochoviensis.

-She sung under the baton of international conductors including Krzysztof Penderecki, Peter Hirsch, Ottavio Dantone, David Lee, Lawrence Foster, Christopher Lyndon-Gee, Ulf Schirmer, Lothar Koenigs, Christopher Moulds, Carlo Rizzi, Frank Strobel, Dave Claessen, Mirosław Jacek Błaszczyk, Tomasz Bugaj, Marek Moś, Władysław Kłosiewicz, Kazimierz Kord, Wojciech Michniewski, Małgorzata Kaniowska, Sebastian Perłowski, Łukasz Borowicz, Bohdan Jarmołowicz and Wojciech Czepiel.
+She sung under the baton of such conductors as: Lorenzo Coladonato, Krzysztof Penderecki, Peter Hirsch, Ottavio Dantone, David Lee, Lawrence Foster, Christopher Lyndon-Gee, Ulf Schirmer, Lothar Koenigs, Christopher Moulds, Carlo Rizzi, Frank Strobel, Dave Claessen, Mirosław Jacek Błaszczyk, Tomasz Bugaj, Marek Moś, Władysław Kłosiewicz, Kazimierz Kord, Wojciech Michniewski, Małgorzata Kaniowska, Sebastian Perłowski, Łukasz Borowicz, Bohdan Jarmołowicz and Wojciech Czepiel.

 Miss Patrys is also the founder of the Sudeten Singing Artists Association L’Orpheo.